-While this page has information for remote work and teaching for any purpose, we are updating this information regularly during the COVID-19 pandemic to best support your remote efforts.
-The table further down this page identifies the products we have available for remote work and teaching.
+In addition to information for remote work and teaching, this page includes relevant COVID-19 updates.
+The table below identifies the resources we have available for remote work and teaching.

-Various internet service providers have released data caps and offered unlimited data plans for customers at no cost.
-We will update this information with any new deals or new information as we find it.
+SUNY Online provides information about internet service providers that have released data caps and are offering unlimited plans for customers at no cost.

 Faculty who are teaching remotely should maintain a Moodle presence.
 Most students on campus will be turning to Moodle to find instructional materials, online forums, assignments, quizzes and other activities.
 For a quick introduction to Moodle, faculty should review the Moodle: Bare Essentials for Remote Instruction site.